When you’re first starting out as a vacation rental owner, there’s one big question: how much money can I expect to make?

 Airbnb, Vrbo, and similar websites are online “marketplaces” where guests find properties and homeowners find guests.
 Essentially, they act as a distribution channel for owners or property managers, attracting potential guests to their website but leaving the management of the properties and listings to the owners (or whoever is representing the property) themselves.

-Evolve is a vacation rental management company.
-That means we actively manage our properties on behalf of our owners, ensuring maximum bookings and eliminating the stress of the traditional vacation rental process.
+Evolve helps you start, manage, and grow a vacation rental business.
+That means we actively work on behalf of our owners, ensuring maximum bookings and eliminating the stress of the traditional vacation rental process.

 Here’s where it gets interesting.
 Evolve is a BIG customer of the online marketplaces.
-We have more than 11,000 properties listed on their sites, and we constantly take advantage of the latest strategies to ensure our owners’ properties are always positioned for maximum traffic and conversion.
+We have tens of thousands of properties listed on their sites, and we constantly implement cutting-edge strategies to make sure our owners’ homes are positioned for maximum traffic and bookings.

 Behind the scenes, we have teams of specialists working on the hardest parts of managing a vacation rental: marketing, booking, and customer service.
-Our teams do everything from creating search-topping property listings to dynamically setting rates to answering guest questions and asking for online reviews.
+Our teams do everything from creating search-topping property listings to revenue optimization to answering guest questions and asking for online reviews.
 We even hire professional photographers at no cost to owners to show each property in the best possible light.